 Buying your home insurance early rather than leaving it until your renewal date could help drive down your premium costs.

-According to research carried out by comparison site Go.Compare.com, the average price of home insurance at its cheapest 29 days before your renewal is due, at £189.
-The closer to your renewal date you leave it to buy a new policy, the more it’s likely to set you back, with those who purchase on their day of renewal typically paying an average of £227, 17% more than those who buy their cover 29 days in advance.
+According to research carried out by comparison site Go.Compare.com, the average price of home insurance is at its cheapest 29 days before your renewal is due.
+The closer to your renewal date you leave it to buy a new policy, the more it’s likely to set you back, with those who purchase on their day of renewal typically paying 17% more than those who buy their cover 29 days in advance.

 Nathan Blackler, home insurance spokesperson at Go.Compare, said: “It’s important to remember that there are lots of factors that can affect the price of your policy – such as the number of bedrooms in your property, the age of your home, and the location.
 While these aren’t things that you can’t necessarily change, there are things you can do to make sure you are getting the best price for your home insurance.